FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 });
 ```

-For dynamically added elements, we can delegate the event listening to an element higher up in the DOM tree, e.g. a container or the document itself.
-This
+For dynamically added elements, we can delegate the event listening to an element higher up in the DOM tree, e.g., a container or the document itself.

-jQuery makes this easy with the `on` method, which can target child elements that that should trigger the event handler.
+jQuery makes this easy with the `on` method, which can target child elements that trigger the event handler.

 ```js
 $('#dataTable tbody').on("click", "tr", function(event) {